 - Minimum of 10 years recent experience in a Federal Human Capital/Human Resource position(s).

-- Minimum of five years recent experience performing as a specialist in at least one Federal HR function; e.g. staffing, classification, employee relations, labor relations, benefits administration, personnel/payroll processing, training and development, etc.
+- Minimum of five years recent experience performing as a specialist in at least one Federal Capital function; e.g. staffing, classification, employee relations, labor relations, benefits administration, personnel/payroll processing, training and development, etc.

-- Experience in a position which required some training/instruction duties and responsibilities.
+- Experience in a position which required collateral training/instruction duties and responsibilities; particularly with adult learners.